ByHeart Broadens Voluntary Recall While Investigation Continues

 If your infant is experiencing symptoms related to infant botulism, contact your health care provider immediately.
 To report an illness or adverse event, you can:

 If any parents have questions please contact our experts at hello@byheart.com.
-For more information visit byheart.com or call 1 (833) 429-4327 We are available 24/7.
+For more information visit byheart.com External Link Disclaimeror call 1 (833) 429-4327 We are available 24/7.

 Media Contact: